 - The premature destruction of certain documents may lead to the loss of valuable information and result in organizational obstacles that can impact the operation and success of the business.

 - Legal and regulatory requirements mandate the retention of certain documents for minimum periods of time, as well as the destruction of certain documents once their purpose has been fulfilled.

 - The destruction or elimination of certain documents could leave the appearance of impropriety, or may otherwise lead to the eradication of documents that could support or defend the company against legal and/or civil claims.

-- As it pertains to online records, it is always important to consider the inevitable issue of hardware, software and media obsolescence.
+- As it pertains to online records, it is important to consider the inevitable issue of hardware, software and media obsolescence.
 There will be incidents when records must either be migrated to new versions, or the old hardware/software must be retained in order to read the records.
 Migrating may also cause records to change or lose their format, necessitating quality control procedures to ensure all information retains its original content, context and structure.

-Competent and consistently enforced document retention guidelines can greatly reduce a company’s risk by ensuring that information is handled properly.
-There is much more to effective document retention and control than managing physical or digital space.
+Competent and consistently enforced document retention guidelines can reduce a company’s risk by ensuring that information is handled properly.
+There is more to effective document retention and control than managing physical or digital space.

 Unfortunately, companies often realize the true value of proper document management when things go wrong, and previously overlooked issues take on greater significance.
 In particular, the increasing use and complexity of our documents, systems and databases, to include the use of emails and related correspondence, is driving an invigorated need to implement effective controls and define data retention and data protection strategies.